ahmadajmi/CSS-Grid-Layout/README.md

 ##### Google Chrome

-From `chrome://flags` URL, look for `Enable experimental Web Platform features` flag, enable it, and then you will be asked to Relaunch Chrome.
+Navigate to `chrome://flags` URL, look for `Enable experimental Web Platform features` flag, enable it, and then you will be asked to Relaunch Chrome.

 ![support-chrome](https://cloud.githubusercontent.com/assets/626005/10864161/93b1a55c-7fed-11e5-806c-dbaac9e66a73.jpg)

 ##### Firefox

-From `about:config` URL, search for `layout.css.grid.enabled` flag, then double click or press enter to toggle it to true for activation.
+Navigate to `about:config` URL, search for `layout.css.grid.enabled` flag, then double click or press enter to toggle it to true for activation.

 ![support-firefox](https://cloud.githubusercontent.com/assets/626005/10864162/93bb055c-7fed-11e5-9777-d69d22c319c5.jpg)